From Hugh Canard’s Guide to the Clarence/Waiau-Toa – Updated Jan 2022

 Day 5 – The valley opens out to a broad flood plain with shallow flats and birds everywhere.

 After the Wharekiri Bluff (Corner Hill) is the Papatea Fault Rapids.
+These are rated Class III due to the size of the continuous wave trains.
 The river was diverted north by a massive fault which uplifted the whole valley floor up to 6m at Limestone Hill.
 This vertical offset of the river floor created a gnarly rapid that over time has mellowed.
 The river has now eroded upstream and incised a gorge rapid.
 Immediately after this are the remains of the recently destroyed Glen Alton Bridge, which creates hazards at low flows.
 This was once a possible exit point.
 If you want to get out continue downstream a kilometre and exit river left wherever the newly eroded riverbank allows it.
 Downstream the steep gradient continues with some nice roller coaster rapids.
 As you approach SH 1 bridge beware of crap in the river in the form of “sputniks” or “hedgehogs”, large cubes of concrete with railway iron sticking out.
 These are hard to see in the cloudy water.
 The old bridge abutments are a more obvious hazard.

 You can take out just below the SH1 bridge on the river left, or continue past the railway bridge to the sea (take out on river right).
 You can meet Kahawai and dolphins here, making this a rather exotic completion to a long river journey.